zach030/tycho-protocol-sdk/docs/execution/swap-executor.md

 manage these approvals within the implementation to ensure smooth execution of the swap.
 5. **Token Transfer Support**: Ensure that the implementation supports transferring received tokens to a designated receiver address, either within the swap function or through an additional transfer step.
-6. **Gas Efficiency**: Ensure the implementation is gas-efficient, ideally using assembly where possible, though it is not mandatory.
-Strive for optimal performance in the swap logic
+6. **Gas Efficiency**: Ensure the implementation is gas-efficient.
+Strive for optimal performance in the swap logic.
 7. **Security Considerations**: Follow common security best practices, such as validating inputs, ensuring proper access control, and safeguarding against reentrancy attacks.